amadrzyk/NotionProxy/README.md

 - `new-domain`: Your custom domain (e.g., example.com)
 - `notion-subdomain`: The subdomain part of your Notion URL (e.g., if your Notion URL is https://my-notion-123.notion.site, use 'my-notion-123')
 - `main-page-id`: The Notion page ID for your main/home page
+- `cloudflare-worker-name`: The name for your Cloudflare Worker (e.g., yourdomain-com-notion-proxy), the part before any periods

 ## Step 3: Configure Variables And Deploy!